filip-ch9/swop-api-app/README.md

 ### IntelliJ way:
 1. Open the project, and run the influx and grafana before anything else `[OPTIONAL]`
 2. Build the project with gradle or run in the terminal `./gradlew build`
+3. Start redis service in terminal `brew services start redis`
-3. Start the application with IntelliJ
+4. Start the application with IntelliJ
 ### Docker way:
 1. Run the provided docker-compose.yml.
 This will start all three images influx, grafana, and the swop-api.
 2. Optional steps: